 This lightweight, slimline Wi-Fi hub is not a storage device, but it connects your mobile or tablet with as much storage as you can carry via USB plug-in (including external drives) and various SD memory card variations, with an adapter included for microSD.
 This storage expansion device is compatible with iOS and Android smartphones and tablets, adding some much needed mobile room for your files.

-It charges your phone too!
+It charges your phone too

 Multi-users and multi-tasking

 You can also browse the internet when connected to the hub for media viewing using a clever network pass-through.
 This is a big improvement on some previous portable hub devices, which would only let you connect via Wi-Fi to the device itself, cutting you off from the internet in the process.
 The pass-through is relatively easy to set up and remembers your configuration, so you don't have to do it every time.
 To use the MobileLite Wireless G2 you need the free MobileLite app, which is also pretty straightforward.

 Free up your phone